Vivian Berkeley

 Vivian Berkeley (August 9, 1941 - March 17, 2025) was a Canadian two-time World Blind Lawn Bowling Champion,1996 Paralympic Games Silver Medalist and 2002 Commonwealth Games Bronze Medalist.

 Over her 21-year decorated career (1994-2015), Vivian would accumulate a total of 60 medals; including 22 straight Provincial Gold medals, 21 National Gold medals (16 straight), along with an impressive 17 International medals from 8 countries (2 Gold, 10 Silver, 5 Bronze).
 Berkeley is accredited to helping build the sport of lawn bowls for the blind and visually-impaired in Canada and abroad.

 On November 7, 2021, Vivian was Inducted into the Canadian Disability Hall of Fame (CDHF).
-Founded by the Canadian Foundation for Physically Disabled Persons (CFPDP), this public exhibit is located in Metro Hall in downtown Toronto Ontario, and is where a honorary plaque with her name and etching of her portrait is on display.
+Founded by the Canadian Foundation for Physically Disabled Persons (CFPDP), this public exhibit is located in Metro Hall in downtown Toronto Ontario, and is where an honorary plaque with her name and etching of her portrait is on display.
 The Induction Ceremony took place on October 20, 2022, at the Fairmont Royal York in downtown Toronto.